 Beta-alanine also is a breakdown product of the pyrimidine bases cytosine and uracil.

 Often this amino acid is elevated when the dietary peptides anserine and carnosine are elevated because they contain beta-alanine.
 Beta-alanine also is a breakdown product of the pyrimidine bases cytosine and uracil.
-Catabolism of damaged or diseased body tissue, tumors and malignancy feature increased production and urinary disposal of beta-alanine.
-Some beta-alanine is produced by normal gut flora which also make pantothenic acid from it.
+Catabolism of damaged or diseased body tissue, tumors, and malignancy feature increased production and urinary disposal of beta-alanine.
+Some beta-alanine is produced by normal gut flora, which also makes pantothenic acid from it.
 Elevated levels of staphylococcus or streptococcus, use of antibiotics, and breakdown of yeast or fungi in the body can result in increased levels of urinary beta-alanine.
-Continuously elevated beta-alanine can be detrimental by impairing renal conservation of taurine.
-The normal-appearing result for taurine is questionable, because of the elevated beta-alanine.
+Continuously elevated beta-alanine can be detrimental by impairing the renal conservation of taurine.
+The normal-appearing result for taurine is questionable because of the elevated beta-alanine.
 It is possible that blood or tissue levels of taurine are limited or deficient.

 $79 per year

 Save time on interpreting lab results with the largest database of biomarkers online.
 In-depth research on any test at your fingertips, all stored and tracked in one place.Learn More